xperimental/netatmo-exporter/README.md

 * `NETATMO_CLIENT_USERNAME` Username of NetAtmo account
 * `NETATMO_CLIENT_PASSWORD` Password of NetAtmo account

-### Scrape interval
+### Cached data

-The exporter will query the Netatmo API every time it is scraped by prometheus.
-It does not make sense to scrape the Netatmo API with a small interval as the sensors only update their data every few minutes, so don't forget to set a slower scrape interval for this exporter:
+The exporter has an in-memory cache for the data retrieved from the Netatmo API.
+The purpose of this is to decouple making requests to the Netatmo API from the scraping interval as the data from Netatmo does not update nearly as fast as the default scrape interval of Prometheus.
+Per the Netatmo documentation the sensor data is updated every ten minutes.
+The default "refresh interval" of the exporter is set a bit below this (8 minutes), but still much higher than the default Prometheus scrape interval (15 seconds).

+You can still set a slower scrape interval for this exporter if you like:

 ```yml
 scrape_configs: